Do you feel sad when you think about your love life?

 Is Your Childhood To Blame?

-If you’ve been having the recurring experience of getting involved with people who aren’t right for you, there are several reasons, but the main one comes from what happened to you as a child.
-When you were a little child, some aspect of who you were was rejected by the people who were supposed to love you unconditionally.
-Maybe you were expressing emotion, and that emotion wasn’t welcome.
+If you’ve been having the recurring experience of getting involved in relationships with people who aren’t right for you, there are several reasons why you could be choosing them.
+But the main one comes from something that happened to you, and hurt you as a child.

+Maybe you were expressing a strong emotion that you were feeling, and that emotion wasn’t welcome.
+Or maybe your behavior was deemed inappropriate.
 You may have been told that “we don’t use that tone of voice in this house,” or “you’re being ridiculous!”
 The message may have been subtle or direct, but the implication was that some part of you wasn’t okay.

 Rejection is very scary for a child, because children know intuitively that if they are cast out from the tribe, they can’t take care of themselves and will die.
 That fear of rejection (and death) gets carried into your adult relationships, and you might develop strategies for avoiding intimacy.

 What’s The Solution?

-How can you fix this?
-By developing a new, loving relationship with yourself.
-Most of us learned to reject ourselves after our families rejected us.
+Many men and women have learned to reject themselves after their family members, and perhaps close friends rejected them.
 Stop rejecting yourself, start having compassion for yourself, and you’ll begin attracting people that love you the way you love yourself.

-It’s not easy to change deeply seated patterns from childhood, but you can do this!
+It’s not easy to change unconscious, deeply seated patterns from childhood, but you can do this!
 I’ve done it, and my clients have done it.